Hand Surgery, Upper Extremity, and Microvascular Surgery Fellowship

 • ECFMG Certificate (applicable to international graduates)

-In order to be eligible for ACGME-accredited fellowship training, you must adhere to the following application requirements:
+To be eligible for ACGME-accredited fellowship training, you must adhere to the following application requirements:

-• You must have completed an ACGME-accredited residency program or RCPSC-accredited or CFPC-accredited residency program located in Canada.
-Exceptions may apply for exceptionally qualified applicants (and institutional GME approval is required).
-For details, please refer to the Fellowship Appointments section of the ACGME Program Requirements for Hand Orthopaedic Surgery (approved but not in effect until 2016).
+• You must have completed an ACGME-accredited, ACGME International-accredited, RCPSC-accredited, or CFPC-accredited residency program.
+Exceptions may apply for exceptionally qualified applicants (institutional GMEC approval is required).
+For details, refer to the “Fellowship Appointments – Eligibility Criteria” included in the ACGME Common Program requirements.

 Foreign medical graduates must hold a valid and current ECFMG certificate in addition to meeting the above requirements.
 Your ECFMG Certificate must be valid as of the start date of the program.
 For foreign nationals who are medical graduates of LCME-accredited schools in the U.S., Canada, and Puerto Rico, copies of the diploma will suffice in lieu of an ECFMG certificate.